Subject Area: Sciences

-Biologists study the natural world from the largest mammals down to our very own microscopic DNA.
-They strive to understand how animals and other organisms evolved, and the factors that cause illness, applying their knowledge to improve health and manage the natural world.
+As a biologist, you will study the natural world from the largest mammals down to your very own microscopic DNA.
+Biologists strive to understand how animals and other organisms evolved, and the factors that cause illness, applying their knowledge to improve health and manage the natural world.

-The topics covered in the second year are: Energy Transfers in and Between Organisms; How Organisms Respond to Changes in their Internal and External Environments; Genetics, Populations, Evolution and Ecosystems; and Control of Gene Expression.
+The topics you will study are: Biological Molecules, Cells, Organisms Exchange Substances with their Environment, Genetic Information, Variation and Relationships Between Organisms, Energy Transfers in and Between Organisms, How Organisms Respond to Changes in their Internal and External Environments, Genetics, Populations, Evolution and Ecosystems and Control of Gene Expression.

 Successful completion of 12 required practicals will earn you a Practical Endorsement, which is recognised by many universities.

-Numerous career opportunities exist in sectors including medical professions, environmental biology, forensic science, industry, biotechnology, the scientific civil service, research, and education.
+Career opportunities exist in a wide variety of sectors including medical professions, environmental biology, forensic science, industry, biotechnology, the scientific Civil Service, research, and education.

-Students who wish to read biological or medical subjects at university will usually need to study A level Chemistry as well.
+Students who wish to study biological or medical subjects at university will usually need to take A level Chemistry as well.

 A red blood cell only takes 20 seconds to circulate around the human body.